 Tests that can be included within the programme include (click on the links to find out more information about each test):

 - Lung function tests/Spirometry

 - Isocyanate testing

 How long will testing take?

 As you navigate through the site, you will see that each test has an approximate amount of time assigned to it; this is how long it would take if the test was being performed individually.
-However, when combining our services, this time reduces as the nurse does not need to fill out multiple different questionnaires.
-This means that for each employee, a health surveillance programme involving HAVS (tier 1&2), audiometry, spirometry and skin surveillance can be completed in approximately 30 minutes.
+However, when combining our services, this time reduces as the clinician does not need to fill out multiple different questionnaires.
+This means that for each employee, a health surveillance programme involving HAVS (tier 1&2), audiometry, spirometry and skin surveillance can be completed in approximately 35 minutes.

 What we suggest

 It is important that blanket testing is not introduced for all employees as this can provide misleading results.
 For example an employee whose work only involves soldering circuit boards would only require lung function testing, whereas their colleague who works in the etching department, with hazardous chemicals would require skin surveillance, spirometry and potentially audiometry and hand arm vibration testing if they are working with heavy machinery.

 From the results of the testing, recommendations can be made to improve the available personal protective equipment (PPE) or suggestions to reduce exposure to certain hazards.
 These should not be used in place of a suitable risk assessment, but can be used alongside to reinforce the need for certain measures or draw attention to risk assessments that may need adapting.